 We begin with a video of the song, sung in English with renaissance lute.

 The baroque period was a time of ornate decoration, extravagance and the rise of ever larger ensembles, giving rise to opera and the early orchestra.
 Dance music was as popular as ever, with the renaissance galliard giving way to the baroque sarabande, chaconne, and bourée.
-Dancing was briefly in trouble, banned by the Puritans, during which John Playford started a remarkable series of English dance instruction books which outlived Puritan censoriousness.
+Public dancing was briefly in trouble, banned by the Puritans, during which John Playford started a remarkable series of English dance instruction books which outlived Puritan censoriousness.
 Singing styles among the cultural elite were florid and declamatory, while broadside ballads for the masses continued to be sung and sold in the streets and at public hangings.
 And, in private, John Playford and his companions met to sing about farting.

 Baroque is the final period of early music (medieval, renaissance, baroque) and this is the last of 3 articles charting them.
-This article includes 15 illustrative videos for the music of Robert Johnson, John Blow, Tobias Hume, Thomas Arne, John Playford, Claudio Monteverdi, Jean-Baptiste Lully, and Johann Sebastian Bach (click green links).
+This article includes 15 illustrative videos for the music of Robert Johnson, John Blow, Tobias Hume, Thomas Arne, John Playford, Claudio Monteverdi, Jean-Baptiste Lully, and Johann Sebastian Bach (click blue links).

 The renaissance marked a turning point for European culture.
 Beginning in Italy in the 14th century, its influence spread across Europe, affecting all aspects of culture, including music.
 But it was in England that the sound of the renaissance first developed, spreading out to Burgundy, Italy, and then back to England in new forms.
 The invention of the printing press and the spread of literacy profoundly affected music-making, with musicians in households now able to write down music, use the new printed songbooks of composers such as John Dowland, and sing from broadside ballad sheets sold in the street.
 The spread of printing and literacy also affects our own knowledge of the period, with surviving instructions for dances and a wealth of music.
-Includes 14 active links to videos of musical examples, illustrating the text.
+Includes 15 active links in blue to videos of musical examples, illustrating the text.